BlondeauJulien/language-app/doc/api/vocabularyRoute.md

 }
 ```

-> requiestor doesn't own the course that include this word  (STATUS 401)
+> requestor doesn't own the course that include this word  (STATUS 401)
 ```javascript
 {
   message: "You are not authorized to realise this action.",